tiagofreire-pt/rpi_adafruit_stratum1_chrony/README.md

   > PLA or PETG are generally appropriate, depending on the ambient temperature and environment you'll apply this server in.
 - 4x 2.5mm X 10mm bolts and nuts
 - CR1220 battery for the MK3339
-- External GPS Active Antenna 28dB Gain 3-5V DC with 5 meters of cable leght and SMA male connector
+- Outdoor GPS active antenna with 28dB Gain, inline powered at 3-5V DC, with 5 meters of cable lenght and SMA male connector
 - SMA female connector to IPEX (UFL) Adapter

 # Setup the server